JosephKJ/SDD-Utils/README.md

 `
 python annotate.py
 `
+The script assumes that the Stanford Drone Datased is unzipped in the cwd of the script inside a folder named `StanfordDroneDataset`.
+A soft link will also work.
+The name of the folder is configurable in the script.

 ### Declarative definition
 The videos to be processed and the train-validation-test split can be defined declaratively in the script.